Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 S-F Magazine

+…Say, pal.
 What’s all this got to do with Noriyoshi Ohrai?
 And just who is that, anyway?

-Wikipedia does list an art book to his credit published in 1988 called THE BEAUTIES IN MYTH’, which is going for close to four hundred dollars used on Amazon.
-This might be the place to look if one wanted a full complement of Noriyoshi Ohrai’s Greco-Roman Baddies in Space.
+Wikipedia does list an art book to Ohrai’s credit called THE BEAUTIES IN MYTH’, published in 1988.
+It’s going for close to four hundred dollars used on Amazon.

-Noriyoshi Ohrai's Greco-Roman Baddies in Space
+Noriyoshi Ohrai's Greco-Roman Baddies in Space!

 Frank Herbert’s Dune was perhaps the first work to transform the much-derided Space Opera into something with real literary weight.

-By projecting women of note from all across the imperial and aristocratic history of Europe several thousand years into the future and off-planet, the artist draws us into an alternate timeline that reminds me of the lyrics to the At The Drive-In song ‘Proxima Centauri’,
+Below is a series of illustrations by Noriyoshi Ohrai that strike up an uneasy truce between the distant past and the far future in a manner reminiscent of Dune.
+They are the first illustrations attributed to Noriyoshi Ohrai I ever noticed, serving as my introduction to his work.
+I wanted to share them with you because I think they are incredible; by projecting women of note from all across the imperial and aristocratic history of Europe several thousand years into the future (and off-planet), the artist draws us into alternate timelines that reminds me of the lyrics to the At The Drive-In song ‘Proxima Centauri’,

 Nero has conquered the stars.
 No one ever saw the space-suit togas; wreathe around the head like Saturn's rings.

-Like the books that might have inspired them, if only indirectly, these drawings possess an austerity and gravitas as imposing as the histories their regal subjects were drawn from.
+Ohrai’s drawings possess an austerity and gravitas as imposing as the histories their regal subjects were drawn from.

 Vibia Sabina